TotalityWorks/wpgravitybundle/README.md

 To use this package, import the form component and the hook.
 The GravityForm component needs two props: form and onSubmit.
-Since this package is built to use with `WPGraphQL for Gravity Forms` WordPress plugin by Harness Software, it expects a specific json object for each field.
+Since this package is built to use with `WPGraphQL for Gravity Forms` WordPress plugin by AxePress Development, it expects a specific json object for each field.
 `form` should be the data.wpGfForm object you receive from your query.
 The `onSubmit` prop is expecting a function.